Adldap2/Adldap2-Laravel/quick-start.md

     <input type="text" class="form-control" name="username" value="{{ old('username') }}">
     ```

 16. You should now be able to login to your Laravel application using LDAP authentication!
+Congratulations, you're awesome.